d12frosted/elpa-mirror/melpa/soccer-readme.txt

-soccer-fixtures-next	Fixture for the Next match soccer-fixtures-next-5	Fixtures of the Next 5 matches soccer-fixtures-full-in-org	Full fixtures saved in org file soccer-results-last	        Result of the last match soccer-results-last-5	Results of the last 5 matches soccer-results-full-in-org	Full list of results in org file soccer-table                 Full Ranking table soccer-table-top-4           Ranking table with top 4 teams soccer-table-bottom-4        Ranking table with bottom 4 teams
+soccer-fixtures-next	Fixture for the Next match soccer-fixtures-next-5	Fixtures of the Next 5 matches soccer-fixtures-full-in-org	Full fixtures saved in org file soccer-fixtures-all-clubs    Fixtures for all clubs in a league soccer-results-last	        Result of the last match soccer-results-last-5	Results of the last 5 matches soccer-results-full-in-org	Full list of results in org file soccer-results-all-clubs     Results for all clubs in a league soccer-table                 Full Ranking table soccer-table-top-4           Ranking table with top 4 teams soccer-table-bottom-4        Ranking table with bottom 4 teams